tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

 ### User GDPR consent

 The Tapsell SDK respects the GDPR user privacy policy.
-Considering this policy is required for most of the ad networks in markets like `GooglePlay`.
+Considering this policy is required for the apps published in markets like `GooglePlay`.
+All ad networks support the user consent policies as well as Tapsell SDK.
+The Tapsell mediation SDK manages the user consent for all implemented ad networks automatically.
 The correct approach to manage the GDPR consent is showing a consent dialog in your application to choose an option by user.
 After user selection, you need to pass the user consent result to the Tapsell SDK.
 You can pass the result after initialization is completed by adding the following code:

 ```java
    Tapsell.setInitializationListener(() -> {